 The Ohio Community Reinvestment Area Program (CRA) legislation became effective in November of 1977.
-In 1979 Troy City Council authorized use of the program for Troy residents in its first CRA area, the Historic District.
-Four areas would be added, but in 1998 Council closed these and reaffirmed the CRA for the Historic District.
+In 1979, Troy City Council authorized use of the program for Troy residents in its first CRA area, the Historic District (CRA #1).
+In 2019, the City amended the boundaries of a second CRA area, CRA #2, to encompass the entire City, with the exception of the area covered by CRA #1.

 The financial burden of construction can keep Troy home owners from making the improvements they need.
 The CRA helps offset those costs, and makes home improvement more feasible.